wessberg/rollup-plugin-ts/README.md

 - Correctly handles [Emit-less types](https://github.com/rollup/rollup-plugin-typescript/issues/28)
 - Supports Incremental compilation.
 - A [Browserslist](https://github.com/browserslist/browserslist) can be provided instead of a target version of ECMAScript such that your code is transpiled in relation to the baseline of browsers defined in your Browserslist instead.
+- Robust, with a comprehensive test suite that runs against all minor versions of TypeScript from v3.4 and up.

 <!-- SHADOW_SECTION_FEATURE_IMAGE_START -->